franchsli/whatsapp_clone_django/README.md

 - **IMPORTANT** TEST ALL THE CASES POSSIBLES IN THE NEW DISPLAY_CHAT LOGIC.
 - Rework display_chat view and chat logic.
-  - If there are unread messages (return all the unread messages):
+  - If there are unread messages (return all the unread messages)
-    - Get the date of the last message that the user read.
-    - Get all the messages after that date, mark them as read and display them.
   - Otherwise
     - Get the last 20 messages and display them.
   - **NOTE** think of a way to get unread messages excluding the user messages.